gintonicai/documentation/mvp/inference-subchain-guide/getting-started.md

 3. **Wallet Setup**: You'll need a blockchain wallet to handle transactions on the platform.
    * We recommend using MetaMask.
 If you don't have it, grab it from [metamask.io](https://metamask.io/)
    * Once installed, connect your wallet to the gintonic platform
-4. **GIN Tokens**: Make sure you have some GIN tokens in your wallet.
+4. **$GIN**: Make sure you have some $GIN in your wallet.
 These are used to pay for inference requests.

 ### System Requirements